DrThomasAger/smile/README.md

 |            |             **✓**             | [Le Chat (***Mistral***)](https://chat.mistral.ai)     |
 | **Closed** |             **✓**             | [ChatGPT (***OpenAI***)](https://chat.openai.com)      |
 |            |             **✓**             | [Claude (***Anthropic***)](https://claude.ai/new)      |

-### Works Everywhere — Just Paste!

-**Curious what all this means?** The example prompt demonstrates how simple structure can create a consistent role.

-Their role is an "expert" who is designed to respond lengthily and with jargon.

-> The **structure** is ***(: Smile***, the content is yours to decide.
-Check the `prompt/` folder for examples of how different content can be structured with ***(: Smile***.
-For now, try talking to the AI that is created when you copy and paste the quickstart example into a chat.